 Exporting or Printing a Report

-- 1. Click the Send button to export and email the current report as a CSV or PDF file.
+- 1. Click the Send button to export and email the current report as a CSV or HTML file.

 This action opens the following box:

 - 2. Enter the recipients’ email addresses, then click Ok.
 (Separate multiple email addresses with commas.)
 Once generated, users will receive an email message with a link to download the report.